-The Animal Tracking Facility has a number of Vemco VR2W acoustic receivers and one VR100 receiver available for loan for a period of up to 12 months.
+The Animal Tracking Facility has a number of Vemco VR2W acoustic receivers available for loan for a period of up to 12 months.
 These units are made available to help establish studies in new regions and allow researchers to collect preliminary data that can be used to form the basis of funding applications to establish more permanent acoustic receiver arrays.
 Applications must follow IMOS guidelines and principles (see Data page) and as such are restricted to marine regions (thus excluding estuary and enclosed bay regions).

--- APPLICATIONS ARE NOW CLOSED --
+-- APPLICATIONS ARE NOW OPEN --

 Evaluation criteria can be found here.

 Successful applicants will be required to provide one mid-term report on the progress of the project and one final report within three months of project completion (report template can be found here).

 The IMOS Animal Tracking Facility must be acknowledged by the successful applicant in all lectures, presentations, displays, and published materials concerning the project.

 Successful applicants are liable for damage to or loss of receivers.
 All damaged or lost receivers will have to be repaired and/or replaced at the applicant’s expense.
 Successful applicants must guarantee that funds are available if required (receiver costs being at least AU$1,500 each).
 For more details see the full Terms and Conditions.

 For further information or queries regarding the application and assessment process, please contact:

 Dr Fabrice Jaine